Skip to content

 To minimise the impact of construction, we always aim to procure materials from sustainable sources and recycle construction waste as far as is possible.

-The new homes for Burntwood will be net zero carbon ready
+The new homes for Burntwood will be energy efficient and include measures such as EV charging

-The new homes for Burntwood will be net zero carbon ready
+The new homes for Burntwood will be energy efficient and include measures such as EV charging

 Community hub